apache/freemarker/README.md

    - Press "Finish"
 - Eclipse will indicate many errors at this point; it's expected, read on.
 - Project -> Properties -> Java Compiler
-  - Set "Compiler Compliance Level" to "1.7" (you will have to uncheck "Use compliance from execution environment" for that)
   - In Errors/Warnings, check in "Enable project specific settings", then set "Forbidden reference (access rules)" from "Error" to "Warning".
 - You will still have errors on these java files (because different java